raducarabat/watt/README.md

 # Watt – An Energy Management System

 ## What is Watt
-Still the same story: I wanted to understand how a “real” microservice setup feels, so I built one piece at a time.
-Watt is a small energy management platform with auth, users, devices, a Traefik gateway, and now a Next.js dashboard on top.
+I wanted to understand how a “real” microservice setup feels, so I built one piece at a time.
+Watt is a small energy management platform with auth, users, devices, a Traefik gateway, and a Next.js dashboard on top.

 ![Deployment Diagram](assets/deployment_diagram.png)